example42/Example42-tutorials/slides/PuppetTutorial/08_ResourcesReference.md

 #### Types reference documentation

-You can check all the types documentation via the command line:
+We can check all the types documentation via the command line:

     puppet describe <type>